goldfinchbio/emr-hail/readme.md

 # Hail on EMR

-This repository contains resources for repeatable deployments of [Hail](https://hail.is) on AWS EMR and an [AWS Sagemaker](https://aws.amazon.com/sagemaker/faqs) notebook instance configuration to interaction with the Hail cluster.
+This repository contains resources for repeatable deployments of [Hail](https://hail.is) on AWS EMR and an [AWS Sagemaker](https://aws.amazon.com/sagemaker/faqs) notebook instance configuration to interact with the Hail cluster.

 ## Table of Contents